yahiko00/Paon/README.md

 	changeName(name: string): string {
 		this.name = name;
-		this.observable.notifyObservers("nameChanged", { data: name }); // A message is sent to subscribers
+		this.observable.notifyObservers("nameChanged", { data: name }); // A message with extra data is sent to observers return this.name;
-		return this.name;
 	}
 }